EdDataScienceEES/tutorial-ChenRunlin0718/index.md

 # Tutorial aims

+The aim of this tutorial is to provide a comprehensive and approachable guide to time series analysis and forecasting using temperature data in Edinburgh.
+This tutorial is designed for advanced undergraduate or early graduate students in Environmental or Ecological Sciences who are looking to enhance their data science skills.
+By the end of this tutorial, learners will:

-1. Understand the fundamentals of time series analysis and its applications in environmental data.
+- Understand the fundamental concepts of time series analysis, including decomposition, stationarity, and autocorrelation.
-2. Learn how to preprocess, visualize, and decompose time series dataset for meaningful insights.
-3. Gain hands-on experience with forecasting techniques to predict trends in environmental data.
-4. Develop skills in using R and relevant packages for analyzing time series data effectively.
+- Gain hands-on experience in using R to preprocess, analyse, and forecast time series data.
+- Learn how to assess and improve model performance and interpret forecasting results effectively.
+- Apply these techniques to real-world problems to understand climate trends and predict environmental changes.

+---

 # Tutorial steps
-#### 1. Introduction.
+#### 1. Introduction

 ### Part I: Data Preparation and Exploration
-#### 2. Data wrangling:
+#### 2. Data Preparation
-a) Load the relevant libraries and the dataset.
+a) Load the dataset.
-b) Clean and organize the dataset
+b) Clean and organise the dataset.

-### Part II: Analyzing Time Series
+### Part II: Analyzing Time Series and Assumptions Check
+#### 3. Visualization of data

-#### 4. Decomposing Time Series:
+#### 4. Decomposing Time Series
-a) Splitting time series into trend, seasonal, and residual components with _decompose_.
-b) Interpreting decomposed components in environmental contexts.

-5. Detecting Anomalies:
-a) Identifying outliers and spikes using visualization techniques.
-b) Using statistical tests to confirm anomalies.
+#### 5. Check important assumptions
+a) Stationarity Check
+b) Normality of Residual Check

 ### Part III: Forecasting

-6. Select an appropriate forecasting model.
+#### 6. Select an appropriate forecasting model

-7. Generate forecasts for future time points.
+#### 7. Generate forecasts
+a) Forecasting the temperature next year (the next 12 months)
+b) (Optional) Compare the forecasted temperature with real-world temperature

-8. Evaluate the model's performance.
+#### 8. Evaluate the model's performance

+#### 9. (Optional) Forecasting the temperature for the next 5 years (the next 60 months)

-### (Optional) Part IV: Challenge: Evaluating the Impact of Temperature Trends
+### (Optional) Part IV: Challenges
-10: Analyze whether there is a long-term trend in the temperature data and assess its impact on the forecasting model.
+#### 10: Analyse whether there is a long-term trend in the temperature data and assess its impact on the forecasting model

+---

 ## 1. Introduction
-Time series data are sequential data points collected over time.
-In environmental science, these could be measurements like temperature, rainfall, species population counts, or carbon dioxide levels.
-Time series analysis allows us to detect trends, seasonality, and anomalies, predict future values, and understand temporal dynamics of environmental processes.
-In this tutorial, you’ll learn the basics of time series analysis, including data preprocessing, visualization, decomposition, and basic forecasting techniques.

-In part 1, we will be working with a dataset from *NASA* that captures the temperature of earth and try to do some data wrangling with it to make it easier for later analysis.
-In part 2, we will look into some basic and fundamental techniques that can be used to deal with time series data.
-In part 3, things are going to get interesting because we are going to build a forecasting Models that is able to predict the temperature in the future.
+Time series data is ubiquitous in environmental and ecological sciences, from monitoring weather patterns to analyzing biodiversity trends.
+This tutorial focuses on the monthly average temperatures in Edinburgh from 2000 to 2022, offering a real-world application of time series analysis.
+With increasing awareness of climate change and its impact on ecosystems, analysing temperature trends can provide critical insights for researchers, policymakers, and urban planners.

+This tutorial will take you step-by-step through the process of time series analysis, starting with data preprocessing and exploration, followed by decomposition and statistical analysis, and concluding with forecasting future trends using ARIMA models.
+Along the way, we will discuss key assumptions, model diagnostics, and evaluation metrics to ensure robust analysis.

+Whether you are new to time series analysis or seeking to deepen your expertise, this tutorial provides a practical foundation in handling real-world environmental data using R. Let’s get started on exploring the story hidden within the temperature data of Edinburgh!

 <div style="background-color: #d9edf7; padding: 10px; border-radius: 5px;">
-> ***_NOTE:_*** Note that this tutorial will assume that you already have previous experience with R and familiar with basic operations of R such as _%>%_ and _summarise()_.
+> ***_NOTE:_*** Note that this tutorial will assume that you already have previous experience with R and familiar with basic operations of R such as `%>%` and `summarise()`.
 If not, Coding Club has got you covered: check out the [Intro to R tutorial](https://ourcodingclub.github.io/tutorials/intro-to-r/)!
 </div>

 # _Part I: Data Preparation and Exploration_
 ## 2. Data Wrangling
-### a) Load the dataset
+### (a) Load the dataset
 In this tutorial, we will use a dataset obtained from the **NASA POWER API**, a tool that provides climate data from NASA's Prediction of Worldwide Energy Resource (POWER) project.
 Specifically, we will use monthly temperature data (measured at 2 meters above the ground) of Edinburgh (by using Edinburgh's location coordinates: Longitude: 3.1883°W & Latitude: 55.9533°N) for the years 2000 to 2022.
 We first download the relevant packages using the following code:
 ```r